Badge: In Front of a Sword in pale, the point downwards a scroll

 After ‘TONGA’ was Operation ‘MALLARD’, the delivery by glider of the remainder of the 6th Airborne Division just before dusk.
 The crews who had returned from ‘TONGA’ slept in the morning.
 Briefing at 14:30 hrs and aircraft marshalled by 17:00 hrs.

-No.296 Squadron supplied 20 aircraft from Brize Norton for ‘MALLARD’.
+No.296 Squadron supplied 20 aircraft from RAF Brize Norton for ‘MALLARD’.
 Aircraft of No.297 Squadron took off first from 18:48 hrs followed by aircraft of No.296 but the 25th glider, towed by Flying Officer G.S.
 Vaughan crashed on take-off causing delay.
 The remaining were all airborne at 19:47 hrs and flew at 500 feet ASL.
 On DZ, gliders were released at 1000 feet ASL.
 Concentration was excellent and 17 of the 19 gliders towed by No.296 released between 21:13 and 21:15 hrs but near the release point was one Anti Aircraft position which gave trouble to aircraft.
 Several were hit.
 Flying Officer Wilson’s aircraft was seen on fire but the crew returned safely with the exception of the rear gunner, Pilot Officer Smith, who was not seen leaving the aircraft.
-The aircraft of Flight Lieutenant Hilton was badly shot up and made a crash landing at Greenham Common.
+The aircraft of Flight Lieutenant Hilton was badly shot up and made a crash landing at RAF Greenham Common.
 The rest of the aircraft landed safely at night.

 Like other No.38 Group Squadrons, No.296 Squadron flew SOE and SAS missions during the war.
 By example, with other No.38 Group Squadrons, on 07 June 1944, 3 aircraft of No.296 flew an Operation known as ‘COONEY PARTY’ ; a ‘COONEY PARTY’ was the drop of SAS teams in occupied territories to commit acts of sabotage on Railways and telephone.
 This night from 07 to 08 June 1944, 16 SAS teams were dropped by No.38 Group in Brest Peninsular (Each aircraft of No.296 Squadron carried this night 6 SAS men of 4th French Para Battalion, SAS B).

-On 15 September 1944, No.296 Squadron, and other Albemarle Squadrons, were relocated at Manston.
-Kenneth FRERE, Pilot of No.296 Squadron, writes in his article ‘Albemarles at Arnhem‘, published on this Site: ‘From 2 September onwards we spent our time moving Horsa gliders over to Manston, as near to Holland as it was possible to get.
-On 15 September the Albemarle Squadrons were all relocated at Manston in readiness for Operation ‘MARKET’, the airborne element of ‘MARKET GARDEN’.
+On 15 September 1944, No.296 Squadron, and other Albemarle Squadrons, were relocated at RAF Manston.
+Kenneth FRERE, Pilot of No.296 Squadron, writes in his article ‘Albemarles at Arnhem‘, published on this Site: ‘From 2 September onwards we spent our time moving Horsa gliders over to RAF Manston, as near to Holland as it was possible to get.
+On 15 September the Albemarle Squadrons were all relocated at RAF Manston in readiness for Operation ‘MARKET’, the airborne element of ‘MARKET GARDEN’.

 25 Gliders were towed by No.296 Squadron on the opening day, 17 September 1944, followed by 21 more on the following day without loss (Read details in ‘Albemarles at Arnhem‘ by Kenneth FRERE, and also the DFC awarded to F/Lt.
 Boyer).